 Diversity & Representation

 In recent years, we’ve seen how the inclusion of underrepresented voices has turned many everyday people into activists.
 Nina Yang Bongiovi, Bryan Smiley, Sophia Yen, and Bert – key players in social justice from a variety of professional backgrounds – are using their Hollywood stature to create positive change in our society and want to share how you can do the same during Breaking Into Hollywood and Creating Change.

 Representation is still a major hurdle in the entertainment industry.
 For too long, various groups have been erased from cultural dialogue with their voices systematically silenced or portrayed through crude stereotypes.
 It is because of those stereotypes that Native people are now reclaiming their narrative.
 During Decolonize Hollywood: Why Indigenous Voices Matter, filmmakers, actors, and writers explain the importance of having Native voices on your next project as a means of re-shaping the Hollywood and American narrative.

 Media & Social Change

 Speakers Bing Lui, Denae Peters, and Nanfu Wang (2017 SXSW Special Jury Winner for Documentary Feature Competition) believe that social interaction is what leads to social action.
-Explore more about this notion during their panel, Is Empathy Enough: What Drives Social Change.
+Explore more about this notion during Is Empathy Enough: What Drives Social Change.